inginglucky7/pam_v2/README.md

-This is the learning react project with Tic Tac Toe game
+This is the learning react tailwindcss project with Tic Tac Toe game

 # Getting Start